Open-closed Deligne-Mumford field theories: geometric foundations: Orientations

 of Fredholm operators, it remains to fix an orientation of $\det(\wt D_0)$.
-The normalisation $\wt C_0$ is given by a disjoint union of a closed surface $\Sigma$ and several copies of the disk, each of which is attached to $\Sigma$ by an an interior node.
+The normalisation $\wt C_0$ is given by a disjoint union of a closed surface $\Sigma$ and several copies of the disc labelled by $\{1,\dots,r\}$ according to the given ordering of the boundary circles, each of which is attached to $\Sigma$ by an interior node $z_i$.
 This yields an isomorphism